#32 | Purgatory Taught by Jesus in a Parable

 7 It is for discipline that you have to endure.
 God is treating you as sons; for what son is there whom his father does not discipline?
 8 If you are left without discipline, in which all have participated, then you are illegitimate children and not sons.
 9 Besides this, we have had earthly fathers to discipline us and we respected them.
 Shall we not much more be subject to the Father of spirits and live?
 10 For they disciplined us for a short time at their pleasure, but he disciplines us for our good, that we may share his holiness.
 11 For the moment all discipline seems painful rather than pleasant; later it yields the peaceful fruit of righteousness to those who have been trained by it.

-Thus, we see quite clearly that God reserves a painful form of discipline exclusively for his legitimate children.
-However, this discipline—unlike the eternal punishment of Hell—is meant to make them holy, and its ultimate fruit is the righteousness necessary to eternal life in Heaven.
+We see quite clearly that God reserves a painful form of discipline exclusively for his legitimate children.
+Clearly, this reality is present in both the Old and New Testaments.
+However, this punishment—unlike the eternal punishment of Hell—is meant to make them holy, and its ultimate fruit is the righteousness necessary to obtain eternal life in Heaven.

 As the book of Hebrews states quite clearly, this discipline is only applied to God’s legitimate children, and it results in greater righteousness, which is precisely what the Catechism teaches about Purgatory: it is only for those who are on their way to Heaven (being legitimate children), and will result in them being purified (and therefore, more righteous).

 This is not a concoction of the Catholic Church.
-It’s a reality every parent is well aware of.
+It’s not only all over Scripture, but it’s a reality every parent is well aware of.
 They punish their children to help them become better.
-This punishment, as Scripture quite clearly says, is not a negation of God’s mercy.
-Rather, it is an exercise of it.
+This punishment, as Scripture quite clearly says, is not a negation of God’s mercy, somehow done outside of or apart from it.
+Rather, it is an exercise of God’s mercy, specially reserved for those He loves, and who love Him.

 Here is an example to illustrate the concept.